ClickHouse/clickhouse-docs/docs/guides/improving-query-performance/sparse-primary-indexes.md

 Note that the additional table is optimized for speeding up the execution of our example query filtering on URLs.

-Similar to the [bad performance of that query with our original table](#filtering-on-key-columns-after-the-first), our example query filtering on UserIDs will not run very effectively with the new additional table, because UserID is now the second key column in the primary index of that table and therefore ClickHouse will use generic exclusion search for granule selection.
+Similar to the [bad performance](#query-on-url-slow) of that query with our [original table](#original-table), our [example query filtering on UserIDs](#query-on-userid) will not run very effectively with the new additional table, because UserID is now the second key column in the primary index of that table and therefore ClickHouse will use generic exclusion search for granule selection, which is [not very effective for similarly high cardinality](#generic-exclusion-search-slow) of UserID and URL.
 Open the details box for specifics.
 <details>
     <summary><font color="black">
-    Query filtering on UserIDs now has bad performance
+    Query filtering on UserIDs now has bad performance<a name="query-on-userid-slow"></a>
     </font></summary>
     <p><font color="black">